MTV News

-MTV News is the news production division of MTV.
-The service is available in the US with localized versions on MTV's global network.
-In February 2016, MTV Networks confirmed it would refresh the MTV News brand in 2016, to compete with the likes of BuzzFeed and Vice, however by mid-2017 MTV News was significantly downsized due to cutbacks.
+MTV News was the news production division of MTV.
+The service was available in the US with localized versions on MTV's global network and an online news team.
+In 2016, MTV refreshed the MTV News brand to compete with the likes of BuzzFeed and Vice, but by mid-2017 MTV News was significantly downsized due to cutbacks.

-MTV News content is available from respective MTV websites, Apps, YouTube and on-air.
+MTV News content was available from respective MTV websites, Apps, YouTube and on-air.

-In November 2018, MTV News began producing daily updates on Twitter titled MTV News: You Need To Know.
-Now titled MTV News Need To Know, the show has evolved to a digital series that covers trending topics from pop culture to social justice issues to electoral politics and beyond.
+In November 2018, MTV News began producing daily updates on Twitter titled MTV News: You Need to Know.
+Later titled MTV News Need to Know, the show evolved to a digital series that covered trending topics from pop culture to social justice issues to electoral politics and beyond.